Take an In-Depth Dive Into Specialized Study with Hands-On Experiences

 Webster University is offering new thematic Study Abroad sessions at three international campuses: Geneva, Leiden and Vienna.

-aerial view of Geneva campus near lake
+An aerial view of the campus near Lake Geneva.

 The World’s Smallest Truly Global City

-As Switzerland’s most international city, Geneva’s spirit of international cooperation made it the ideal site for Webster’s first international campus in 1978.
+Geneva’s spirit of international cooperation made it the ideal site for Webster’s first international campus in 1978.

-Study Business or International Relations in Summer 2024 at Webster Geneva
+Study Lakeside this Summer at Webster Geneva

 Webster students in outside team-building exercise